Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 ##### Hostname Introspection

-Short-circuit operations between the Alluxio client and enabled by default worker are enabled if the client hostname matches the worker hostname.
+Short-circuit operations between the Alluxio client and worker are enabled if the client hostname matches the worker hostname.
 This may not be true if the client is running as part of a container with virtual networking.
-In such a scenario, set the following property to use filesystem inspection to enable short-circuit and **make sure the client container mounts the directory specified as the domain socket path**.
+In such a scenario, set the following property to use filesystem inspection to enable short-circuit operations and **make sure the client container mounts the directory specified as the domain socket path**.
 Short-circuit writes are then enabled if the worker UUID is located on the client filesystem.

 > Note: This property should be set on all workers